-The Part B of the (full) project proposal contains a table (Table 3.1I) in which the consortium needs to specify the company name of the constituent or affiliated entity of the private member/contributing partner contributing non-EU IKOP, the amount of non-EU IKOP, and the project activities to be carried out outside the EU and Horizon Europe associated countries.
+The non-EU IKOP should also be specified in the Part B of the (full) project proposal, in Table 3.1I.
+In this table, the consortium needs to specify the company name of the constituent or affiliated entity of the private member/contributing partner contributing non-EU IKOP, the amount of non-EU IKOP, and the project activities to be carried out outside the EU and Horizon Europe associated countries.